Caitlin's Way: Main characters

-Bandit is a wild Buckskin stallion whom Caitlin helps rescue from wranglers who soon later rescues her from a rabid wolf and the two soon bond.
+Bandit is a wild buckskin stallion whom Caitlin helps rescue from wranglers who later rescues her from a rabid wolf and the two soon bond.
 He belongs to Caitlin as of "Stray Part 3."
-Dori allows her to keep him after Bandit doesn't show any signs of Rabies.
+Dori allows her to keep him after Bandit doesn't show any signs of rabies.
 Caitlin decides to name him Bandit, after a horse that was in a story her mother used to read to her when she was little.
-Except when she's grounded, Caitlin usually rides Bandit every day.
-In "The Present Part 1" Will and Sarah thinking Bandit was their colt that ran away almost took him from Caitlin, but in "The Present Part 2" Will sees how much Caitlin loves him and that she has given him a good home and allows her to keep him.
+She rides Bandit every day, except when she is grounded.
+In "The Present Part 1,” Will and Sarah mistakenly believed Bandit was their colt that ran away, nearly taking him from Caitlin.
+However, in "The Present Part 2" Will sees how much Caitlin loves Bandit and appreciates the good home she has given him, leading Will to allow Caitlin to keep him.
 Bandit almost died at the end of Season 1 after he got his leg caught in a rusty old bear trap, but Dori saved his life.